 The finished app

-widget which displays all of the orders in rows.
+The app will look and behave as on the video below.
+It has a DataTable widget which displays all of the orders in rows.
 A single row displays the order ID, customer name (gotten through a database relation), price, and lastly a delete button.

 To keep things simple, we won't have any forms to input the data about the order and the customer.
-Instead, we add new orders and switch the customer associated with the order by tapping buttons in the AppBar
+Instead, we add new orders and switch the customer associated with the order by tapping buttons in the AppBar.
+We're going to use a package called Faker to obtain things like fake customer names.

-We can sort the displayed orders by their ID or price either ascendingly or descendingly by tapping on a column name in the DataTable
+We can sort the displayed orders by their ID or price either ascendingly or descendingly by tapping on a column name in the DataTable.

 Finally, tapping on the customer name will open up a modal bottom sheet that displays only the respective customer's orders - again, relations between order and customer entities will come in handy for that.